AviaCounterHelix/Path-finding/README.md

 ______________________________________________________

-In next steps we'll create a mesh, a load condition, a constraints, a property and materail characteristics
+In the next steps we'll create a mesh, a load condition, constraints, a property and material characteristics

 As a result of next steps an isotropic material and plate-shell property were added

-The Young's Modul is equal 21000 kgf/mm^2 and Poisson ration is 0.3.
-These parameters is about steel alloys
+The Young's modulus is equal 21000 kgf/mm^2 and Poisson ratio is 0.3.
+These parameters are about steel alloys

 The thickness of plate property is 1 mm

-Finally mesh was created with size is default size / 8
+Finally mesh with a size equal to the default size divided by 8

 <img width="996" height="614" alt="image" src="https://github.com/user-attachments/assets/1cf8a3ea-bf00-439a-8787-77adfbd2ead0" />

 ______________________________________________________

-Next step we create a boundary condition - fixing of the ends of the tube like full constrains of six DOFs.
+In the next step we create a boundary condition - fixing of the ends of the tube as full constraints of six DOFs.

-After that we loaded our pipe by internal pressure.
+After that we load our pipe by internal pressure.
 The value of pressure is established by the user.

 The result is shown below

 <img width="697" height="561" alt="image" src="https://github.com/user-attachments/assets/15c33007-cb1e-463f-bcd5-42971b5539b6" />

-Next step will be a nonlinear static analysy
+Next step will be a nonlinear static analysis
 ______________________________________________________